milesepstein13/severe-thunderstorm-analysis/readme.md

    * This script also fixes a data issue in the mesonet outlooks dataset where most day three forecasts issued on the last day of a month between 2002-2019 are mistakenly labelled (in `ISSUE` and `EXPIRE` fields) as being for the first day of that month.
    * This script also identifies all dates for which there was a MDT or HIGH convective outlook issed, and saves a Convective Outlook `.shp`, PPH `.nc`, and storm report `.csv` valid on only these dates alongside the full saved datasets in the respective folders within `/data`.
 These datasets are not used any futher, though (since we create a more generalized way to pull out MDT+ days)
    * Typical running time: A few minutes
+3. Run `labelling.ipynb` with labelled = False

+   * Only run up to `ALWAYS RUN THROUGH HERE.
+THEN TO ADD MORE LABELS, RUN JUST THE LABELLING YOU WISH TO BELOW`, then run the `SAVE DATA` section.
+This creates `labelled_[outlooks/pph/reports]` files that are used in steps 5-6 and updated in step 7.
+   * Other sections can optionally be run before saving., so long as they do not depend on the datasets created in steps 4-6.
+However, there is no need to do so at this stage.
+   * For full documentation of `labelling.py`, see step 7
+   * Typical running time: loading datasets takes ~half an hour.
-3. Run `gridize.ipynb` and `gridize2.ipynb`
+4. Run `gridize.ipynb` and `gridize2.ipynb`

    * This takes in the CO, PPH, and report data output by `load_data.ipynb` from `/data` and creates gridded netCDF files (usable by xarray) from outlook `.shp` and report `.csv` files.
-These `.nc` files are saved alongside the `.shp` and `.csv` files they were derived from.
+These `.nc` files are saved alongside the `.shp` and `.csv` files they were derived from (as `grid_outlooks.nc` and `grid_reports.csv` respectively).
 For each day: each outlook issued for that day is "gridized" by noting the implied probability of a storm occuring within 25 miles of each gridpoint, and reports are "gridized" by counting the number of storm reports within 25 miles of each gridpoint and noting whether or not any storm report occurred within 25 miles of each gridpoint.
    * Outlooks are only gridized beginning when day 3 outlooks are issued (since prior outlooks are purely categorical), which is the time period we are ultimately working with, but be warned if attempting to use for earlier time periods.
    * Typical running time: `gridize.ipynb` (for outlooks) takes a few days to run (and can be resumed partway through if needed). `gridize2.ipynb` takes a few minutes
-4. Run `create_contingency.ipynb`
+5. Run `create_contingency.ipynb`

-   This file creates the probabilistic contingency tables between probabilistic convective outlooks and pph.
+   Using `labelled_pph.nc` and `grid_outlooks.nc`, this file creates the probabilistic contingency tables between probabilistic convective outlooks and pph.
 At each grid point, a, b, c, and d can be calculated from the forecast probability and PPH probability:

    |                                  | Observed Outcome | (PPH probability v) |
    | -------------------------------- | ---------------- | ------------------- |